jcurry/Zenoss_4.2.5_core-autodeploy/README.rst

   * yum remove epel*
   * yum clean all

-There is a small yum_removes.sh script to do this.
+There is a small yum_removes.sh script to do this in the top directory of this package.

-The new install script will install and enable the epel-release repository.
+The new install script will install and disable the epel-release repository.
+You should not need epel hopefully as everything should be in the pre_req_downloads directory; however, if you do need to get packages from epel and if it gives trouble, change directory to */etc/yum.repos.d* and replace epel.repo and epel-testing.repo with the versions supplied in the pre_req_downloads directory.

 I would appreciate feedback from anyone else who uses it.